Robert Habeck

 Robert Habeck (/de/; born 2 September 1969) is a German writer and former politician (Alliance 90/The Greens) who served as Vice Chancellor of Germany, Federal Minister for Economic Affairs and Climate Action in the cabinet of Chancellor Olaf Scholz and as a Member of the German Bundestag for Flensburg – Schleswig from 2021 to 2025.
 From 2018 to 2022, he also served as co-leader of Alliance 90/The Greens, alongside Annalena Baerbock.
 For the 2021 German federal election, he was a member of the leading duo, alongside Baerbock, who ran for chancellor of Germany.

-In 2009, Habeck was voted into the state parliament of Schleswig-Holstein as a deputy of The Greens and became group chairman.
-In both early elections in 2012 and at the federal elections in 2017 he ran as the top candidate of his party.
-From 2012 to 2018 he held office as deputy minister-president and minister for energy revolution, agriculture, environment, and nature (since 2017 for digitisation as well) for the cabinet of Albig as well as for the cabinet of Günther.
-After he was elected federal chairman of his party in 2018, he retired from his function as minister.
-In the 2025 federal elections, Habeck ran for the office of chancellor.
-However, his bid was unsuccessful, as his party's share of the vote fell to 11.6 percent, a drop of 3.1 percentage points.
-He also lost his direct mandate from his electoral district of Flensburg – Schleswig, but still entered the 21st Bundestag through the state list.
+Between 2009 and 2012, Habeck was a member of the state parliament of Schleswig-Holstein, where he was also the Greens' parliamentary leader.
+From 2012 to 2018 he served as the state's Deputy Minister-president and Minister for Energy Transition, Agriculture, the Environment, Nature and Digitization, and a member of the Bundesrat.

+Habeck was the Green's candidate for chancellor in the 2025 federal elections.
+Later in 2025, he resigned his Bundestag seat and retired from politics.